-- Cheryl was a teen idol thanks to her work in the series Charlie's Angels.
-She came onto the show during the second season when she replaced Farrah who had left to go onto bigger and better things.
-Cheryl's character was Chris Munroe, little sister to Jill (Farrah).
-It was a brilliant casting on the part of the producers, to have Jill's little sister come onto the scene, I mean who could hate Farrah's little "sister".
+Cheryl was a teen idol thanks to her work in the series Charlie's Angels.
+She came onto the show during the second season to finish out the trio after Farrah had left to go onto bigger and better things.
+Cheryl's character was Chris Munroe, the younger sister to Jill (Farrah).
+It was a brilliant casting on the part of the producers, to have Jill's sister come onto the scene, I mean who could hate Farrah's younger sister.

 Happy Day's Erin Moran Makes a Lovely Cowgirl